-Fifth and sixth form 19:45 - 20:45 in house
+Year 11 and sixth form: 19:45 - 20:45 in house

-Laptops are permissible on Thursdays and Saturdays.
+Laptops are permissible.

 Prep is a crucial time when you must make sure you complete your work as instructed.
-Be on time and be prepared with all the right work.
+Be on time for prep, and be prepared with all the right work.
 Feel free to ask for help from the duty staff, but always try to have a go first.